 When editing a goal, the Comments section may be available.
 This section is not available when creating a goal.

-If the Comments section is enabled, it allows you and your manager to add comments related to all aspects of your goal.
+If the Comments section is enabled, you and your manager can add comments related to all aspects of your goal.
 For example, you may add a comment to explain your recent efforts toward this goal.
 You manager can then reply to your comments or they can add an unrelated comment.

 Comments are displayed with the user's profile picture and a timestamp.
 The three most recent comments are displayed by default, including replies to those comments.
 In order to view any additional comments, click thelink.